 Best Knife Sharpener of 2021

 The Kitchellence is simple, comprehensive, and reliable at sharpening a variety of blade styles across a vast range of sharpening needs.
-Whether you need to completely refurbish a neglected blade or simply resurface a well-maintained tool, the Kitchellence will do the job.
-There are three different textures for sharpening, a handle that accommodates a full fist, and rubberized surfaces that sit securely in-hand or on your counter.
+Whether you need to completely refurbish a neglected blade or simply resurface a well-maintained tool, the Kitchellence is our favorite manual sharpener.
+It features three different sharpening textures, a handle that accommodates a full fist, and rubberized surfaces that sit securely in-hand or on your counter.
 In our opinion, you can't do better than this one when it comes to manual, guided sharpeners.
 The price is also accommodating to most budgets.

-Compared to electric versions, the Kitchellence is quite a bit slower, especially when sharpening knives that have been neglected for too long.
+As expected, the Kitchellence is quite a bit slower than electric versions, especially when sharpening knives that have been neglected for too long.
 Kitchellence doesn't explicitly encourage the sharpening of serrated knife blades with this tool, but there is no reason you couldn't do so.
 For the typical domestic kitchen, this product hits the mark for performance, utility, and price over the rest, and it is the product we recommend to most people.

 We aren't the only ones to appreciate the performance of the Chef'sChoice Trizor.
 This heavy, sturdy, all-electric knife sharpener is widely regarded as the best on the market.
 We started our testing with a really old, really dull thrift store kitchen knife.
 This knife couldn't even cut potatoes cleanly.
 Efforts with other sharpeners slightly improved its state, but it wasn't until we undertook an extensive session with the Trizor, following all the instructions carefully, that we entirely refinished this particular blade.
 The result was a nearly factory-ready edge that smoothly cut even over-ripe tomatoes.

 Kitchen IQ Edge Grip is a basic two-stage knife sharpener.
 We've seen the same design sold under different brands as well.
 Our lead tester has years of experience with a nearly identical product labeled with a different brand.
 His experience has been favorable, both with the older one and with the tested Kitchen IQ.
 The two-stage sharpening system can be used to resurface a rough, badly worn edge or to put a fine hone on a more slightly dulled blade.